finopsfoundation/framework/framework/capabilities/fc-forecasting.md

 ## Get Involved
 Get involved and share your experiences by joining the conversation about this Capability in [the Slack #forecasting channel](https://finopsfoundation.slack.com/archives/C01T6BW6TFZ).
 Contribute to the community by sharing a forecasting related story or providing a playbook for how you have implemented cloud cost forecasting best practices in your organization.
-Stories/How-tos can be in the context of a specific cloud provider, can describe processes including any KPIs,  how you're leveraging toolin, from the perspective of your industry, [the personas involved](https://www.finops.org/framework/personas/), or current maturity level.
+Stories/How-tos can be in the context of a specific cloud provider, can describe processes including any KPIs,  how you're leveraging tooling, from the perspective of your industry, [the personas involved](https://www.finops.org/framework/personas/), or current maturity level.
 Additionally, you can submit stories, how-tos and suggest improvements [using one of the options for contributing here](https://www.finops.org/introduction/how-to-contribute/).

 ---